By Eric Johnson (Revised 8/27/2019)

-Prior to the April 2019 General Conference, there were many who were speculating about a possible change in Mormonism to allow coffee and tea, both of which are banned in the Word of Wisdom.
+Prior to the April 2019 General Conference, there were some who were predicting a possible change in Mormonism to allow coffee and tea, both of which are banned in the Word of Wisdom.
 Imagine the rejoicing of retail establishments such as Starbucks and Beans and Brews throughout Utah, Idaho, Arizona and Wyoming if the current ban were ever to be lifted.
-And how many Mormons will exult in being able to partake of something everyone else at the office has enjoyed for all those years!
+And how many Mormons would be able to exult in being able to partake of something everyone else at the office has enjoyed for all those years!

-First, we must understand what Joseph Smith claimed to be told by God in the LDS scripture called the Doctrine and Covenants.
+Before we discuss the church’s double-down move, we must first understand what Joseph Smith claimed to be told by God in the LDS scripture called the Doctrine and Covenants.
 In verse 4, Smith recorded the Lord saying,

 In consequence of evils and designs which do and will exist in the hearts of conspiring men in the last days, I have warned you, and forewarn you, by giving unto you this word of wisdom by revelation—

 Notice the phrase “by revelation.”
 It’s a word that means different things to leaders today, but this was supposed to be God revealing His mind to Joseph Smith (and, ultimately, the Latter-day Saints).
 After describing how “wine,” “strong drink,” and “tobacco” were not good, verse 9 adds that “hot drinks are not for the body or belly.”
 The church interprets this verse this way on its website:

 Doctrine and Covenants 89:9 says we shouldn’t drink “hot drinks.”
 The only official interpretation of this term is the statement made by early Church leaders that it means tea and coffee.
 Caffeine is not specifically mentioned as the reason not to drink these drinks.
 (Is there anything wrong with drinking sodas with caffeine in them?
 Is caffeine bad?
 The Word of Wisdom doesn’t mention it”).